jjjgm/jjjgm-reactfolio/README.md

 ## Installation
 1. node v
          [if already installed will show current version]
 2. npx install react-create-app .
                 *given that the repository was created beforehand [otherwise,  'npx install react-create-app-<app-name-here>]
 3.  npm install react-router-dom
                 * this was an extra addition. it was not a requirement Acceptance Criteria's MVP
 4. Semantic UI
+5. Express.JS
+                to have routes available for deployment

 ## License